 Try and think of counselling as an informal chat with someone who isn't going to judge you and acts as a confidant and sounding board for any problems you might have.
 Counselling is typically a short-term measure and will involve just a few sessions.

 Option #2 - Therapy

-Whilst some of the skills learnt in online counselling courses will apply in the world of therapy, there are some fundamental differences.
-Therapy focuses on long-term solutions, as it’s about addressing well-established feelings, behaviours and thoughts that have caused long-standing issues.
+Whilst some of the skills learned in online counselling courses will apply in the world of therapy, there are some fundamental differences.
+Therapy focuses on long-term solutions, as it’s about addressing well-established feelings, behaviours, and thoughts that have caused long-standing issues.